Jesuits and Nazi Germany: Priest barracks of Dachau

 Of a total of 2,720 clergy recorded as imprisoned at Dachau, the overwhelming majority, some 2,579 (or 95%) were Catholic.
-Berben noted that R. Schnabel's 1966 investigation Die Frommen in der Hölle found an alternative total of 2,771 and included the fate all the clergy listed, with 692 noted as deceased and 336 sent out on "invalid trainloads" and therefore presumed dead.
+Berben noted that R. Schnabel's 1966 investigation found an alternative total of 2,771 and included the fate all the clergy listed, with 692 noted as deceased and 336 sent out on "invalid trainloads" and therefore presumed dead.
 Members of the Jesuit order were the largest group among the incarcerated clergy at Dachau.
 Around 400 German priests were sent to Dachau, though Polish priests made up the greatest contingent.
 Lapomarda lists some 30 Jesuits as having died at Dachau (of a total of 43 Jesuits who died in the concentration camps).
 Among the Jesuits to survive Dachau was Adam Kozłowiecki (who later served as a Cardinal).

 Jesuits and the Resistance

 Rupert Mayer

 The Blessed Rupert Mayer SJ was sent to Sachsenhausen concentration camp in 1939.

 The Blessed Rupert Mayer, a Bavarian Jesuit and World War I army chaplain, had clashed with the National Socialists as early as 1923.
 Continuing his critique following Hitler's rise to power, Mayer was imprisoned in 1939 and sent to Sachsenhausen concentration camp.
 As his health declined, the Nazis feared the creation of a martyr and sent him to Ettal Abbey, but Meyer died in 1945.